 - Designing event-driven fundraising t-shirts.
-Since millennials are motivated by social engagement, one way to inspire them to participate in your t-shirt fundraisers is to sell event-driven designs commemorating holidays, news stories, or even fundraising events like walkathons.
+Since millennials are motivated by social engagement and meaningful networking, one way to inspire them to participate in your t-shirt fundraisers is to sell event-driven designs commemorating holidays, news stories, or even fundraising events like walkathons.

 Above all, millennial donors love variety.
 Since t-shirt fundraising is so flexible, your team can pair it with virtually any other fundraising strategy to make a memorable, impactful fundraiser that your millennial donors will love to support.

 Inspiring your millennial supporters to take action on behalf of your cause doesn’t have to be a mystery.
 Now that we’ve reviewed what drives millennial givers and why t-shirt fundraising is the perfect millennial fundraising strategy, your team is ready to get out there and raise more money.